-We have audited the accompanying financial statements of the Chartered Professional Accountants' Education Foundation of British Columbia, which comprise the Statement of Financial Position as at March 31, 2022, and the Statements of Operations, Changes in Net Assets, and Cash Flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of the Chartered Professional Accountants' Education Foundation of British Columbia, which comprise the Statement of Financial Position as at March 31, 2023, and the Statements of Operations, Changes in Net Assets, and Cash Flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Chartered Professional Accountants' Education Foundation of British Columbia as at March 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Chartered Professional Accountants' Education Foundation of British Columbia as at March 31, 2023, and its results of operations and cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.